-Genetic signs of alcoholism in women studied for the first timeFebruary 19th, 2013 in Addiction /
+Genetic signs of alcoholism in women studied for the first timeFebruary 19, 2013 in Medicine & Health / Addiction

 (Medical Xpress)—Research done at the UPV/EHU-University of the Basque Country has determined the frequency of genetic variants linked to alcoholism for the Spanish population, and its incidence not only in individuals with a high level of alcohol intake, but also in individuals with alcohol dependence.
 Furthermore, the broad presence of women in the sample has made it possible, for the first time, to associate some of these genetic variants with a high level of alcohol intake in women.
 The results have been published in various top, international journals worldwide, like the journal Addiction, a leader in the field of misused substances.